Brain mechanisms of GHB and GABAergic signalling in the Wellendorph Lab

 1. Identification of the ubiquitous neuronal signalling molecule CaMKIIα as the physiological target for GHB

-2. Identification and characterization of extrasynaptic GABAA receptors
+3. Identification of novel ligands for extrasynaptic GABAA receptors

 Linked articles: